Credit Risk Analyst Jobs in USA with Visa Sponsorship

 Does a credit risk analyst role qualify for H-1B sponsorship?

 Yes.
 Credit risk analyst is widely recognized as a specialty occupation because it typically requires at least a bachelor's degree in finance, economics, statistics, or a closely related field.
-USCIS has approved H-1B petitions for this title across banking, consumer lending, and fintech.
+USCIS has approved H-1B visa petitions for this title across banking, consumer lending, and fintech.
 The strength of the petition depends on how well the employer's job description ties the duties to a specific degree requirement.

 Which degree fields best support an H-1B petition for this role?